circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Operation

-The Driver sends votes to the Vote Keeper module.
-The Driver expects that whenever the Keeper observes any threshold of votes for the first time it returns that to the Driver.
+The Driver sends votes to the Multiplexer module.
+The Driver expects that, whenever the Muliplexer (via the Vote Keeper) observes any threshold of votes for the first time and based on its state, it returns the multiplexed event to the Driver.

-Based on its state and the results received from the Vote Keeper, the Driver sends events to the Round State Machine which, once it processes the Driver events, returns consensus-related messages back to the Driver.
-The Driver then processes these messages and sends them to the consensus environment, the host system, or in some cases processes them internally (e.g. `NewRound(round)` message).
+The Driver sends the multiplexed events to the Round State Machine which, once it processes the Driver events, returns consensus-related messages back to the Driver.
+The Driver then processes these messages and sends them to the Gossip module, the consensus environment, the Host System, or in some cases processes them internally (e.g. `NewRound(round)` message).

 Notes:
 - Proposals and vote messages must be signed by the sender and validated by the receiver.
 Signer must be the proposer for `Proposal` and a validator for `Vote`.
-  - TBD: Should the driver perform any signature verification of the messages it receives from the consensus environment (see `verify_signed_vote()` in `Context` trait?
-Or are we assuming that the consensus environment performs this validation?
+  - The driver performs signature verification of the messages it receives from the consensus environment via methods provided by the Context (see `verify_signed_vote()`)
 - On `StartRound(round)` event, the Driver must determine if it is the proposer for the given round.
 For this it needs access to a `validator_set.get_proposer(round)` method or similar.
-- TBD: When skipping to a new round, it may be beneficial to mutate the validator set such that the proposer for the new round is different from the proposer of the previous round, i.e. access to `validator_set.update_proposer()` method (or similar) may be required.
-- When building a proposal the driver will use the `get_value()` method of the environment context to retrieve the value to propose.
-It will block until a value is available or a (propose) timeout occurs.
+- When building a proposal the driver will use the `get_value()` method of the Builder/ Proposer module to retrieve the value to propose.
-  - It is TBD which Rust constructs will be used to implement this behavior.
-  - TBD how the Round SM could start the propose timer if we block on `get_value()` in the driver.

 ##### Output Messages (External Dependencies)